Single Failure Tolerance (1FT) for HCI Reliability: Myth or Fact?

 1 This setup is similar to RAID-1, except that the copies are spread across multiple nodes.
 One could also have an erasure-coded variant that is similar to RAID-5, but it tolerates just a single disk failure as well.

-2 The study won the 10-year Test-of-Time Award from ACM SIGMETRICS, with many follow-on studies with additional results, and new techniques for handling disk failures and latent sector errors.
+2 The study won the 10-year Test-of-Time Award from ACM SIGMETRICS, with many follow-on studies that included additional results, and new techniques for handling disk failures and latent sector errors.

 3 These numbers are for “nearline” or enterprise-quality SATA disk drives, the kind used widely in the industry now.